ehbussell/RedwoodCreekAnalysis/README.md

 ## Requirements
 This project relies on code from [SpatialSimulator](https://github.com/ehbussell/SpatialSimulator) repo, and [RasterModel](https://github.com/ehbussell/ODERasterModel) repo.
 Optimisation in the raster model also requires [Ipopt](https://github.com/coin-or/Ipopt).

-Other data is required in InputData directory - most importantly host density file, weather data and forest type map from Meentemeyer *et al/.* (2011).
+Other data is required in InputData directory - most importantly host density file, weather data and forest type map from Meentemeyer *et al.* (2011).
 These are currently unavailable.

 ## Overall analysis approach